Greginkansas/-openhab-openhab1wiki/One-Wire-Binding.md

 # AlarmSwitch

-A special Binding is the binding of numeric one wire device propertis to openhab switch items.
-With this binding you can let openhab monitor your temperature oder humidity with simple rules.
-A switch turns on, when the read value from an device property is greater than maxWarning value or less than minWarning value.
+A special Binding is the binding of numeric one wire device properties to openhab switch items.
+With this binding you can let openhab monitor your temperature or humidity with simple rules.
+A switch turns on when the read value from a device property is greater than maxWarning value or less than minWarning value.

 **Configuration**